litestar-org/litestar/docs/index.md

 3. Finally, **Python OOP** is extremely powerful and versatile.
 While still allowing for **function-based endpoints**, Starlite seeks to build on this by placing **class-based controllers** at its core.

+## Example Applications

+- [starlite-pg-redis-docker](https://github.com/starlite-api/starlite-pg-redis-docker): In addition to Starlite, this demonstrates a pattern of application modularity, SQLAlchemy 2.0 ORM, Redis cache connectivity, and more.
+Like all Starlite projects, this application is open to contributions, big and small.
+- [starlite-hello-world](https://github.com/starlite-api/starlite-hello-world): A bare-minimum application setup.
+Great for testing and POC work.